Sensitivity Analyses of a Multi-Physics Long-Term Clogging Model For Steam Generators: Physics and numerics of the clogging phenomenon in steam generators

 For the numerical model description, computer codes are denoted by functions $g_{*}: \mathbf{x}_{*} \mapsto g_{*}(\mathbf{x}_{*})$ where $*$ stands for the name of the code and $\mathbf{x}_{*}$ is its vector of {\it deterministic} input variables.
 In case the input vector is {\it random}, capital bold letters $\mathbf{X}_{*}$ will be used.
 The output will sometimes be written $\mathbf{Y}_{*} = g_{*}(\mathbf{X}_{*})$.

-The stationary state of the conservation laws for the two-phase mixture is obtained using the THYC software developed by EDF R\&D \citep{david_THYC_nureth9_1999}, denoted by $g_{\text{THYC}}$ in the following.
+The stationary state of the conservation laws for the two-phase mixture is obtained using the THYC software developed by EDF R\&D \cite{david_THYC_nureth9_1999}, denoted by $g_{\text{THYC}}$ in the following.
 It is based on a numerical finite-volume scheme using a porous-medium approach to provide results at the component scale.
 Once the thermal hydraulic state $\mathbf{Y}_{\text{THYC}}$ is computed, the $g_{\text{DEPO}}$ code is used to solve the transport-balance equations.
 The output variable of interest is a \emph{clogging rate increment} between two instants $t < t'$:

-Moreover, to better control the clogging rate, the pH of the secondary circuit may be modified by addition of basic organic solvents.
-This action is named \emph{chemical conditioning} and the solubility maps of iron oxide have to be computed accordingly.
+Moreover, to better control the clogging rate, the pH of the secondary circuit may be modified by the addition of basic organic solvents.
+This action is named \emph{chemical conditioning} and the solubility maps of iron oxide must be computed accordingly.
 This is done with the code $g_{\text{Puffer}}$ that provides the iron oxide solubility maps $\Gamma_{s}^{\text{max}}$ for a given SG geometry, thermal hydraulic state and chemical conditioning.

-For long periods of simulation (e.g., simulating more than $10$ years of the SG operating time), the stationary state for the thermal hydraulic quantities may be not physically valid anymore.
-Indeed the clogging deposits build additional head-losses that need to be taken into account.
+For long periods of simulation (e.g., simulating more than $10$ years of the SG operating time), the stationary state for the thermal hydraulic quantities may not be physically valid anymore.
+Indeed, the clogging deposits build additional head-losses that need to be taken into account.
 This is why a coupling has to be made between the three preceding codes which gives rise to the global architecture of the THYC-Puffer-DEPO simulation chain presented in Fig.~\ref{fig:TPD_architecture}.